 Why is cedar a good option for outdoor furniture?

-Cedar is great for outdoor furniture because of its unique smell, beautiful colors, and natural defenses against insects and decay.
+Cedar is great for outdoor furniture because of its unique smell, beautiful colors, and natural defences against insects and decay.
 It’s also light but strong, making it easy to move around.

 What are the benefits of using eucalyptus for outdoor furniture?